MicrosoftDocs/Viva/Viva/glint/setup/hierarchy-fundamentals.md

 ## Manager hierarchy

-Managerial hierarchy is typically used as the primary hierarchy ranking.
-Managerial hierarchy is the only hierarchical level that Microsoft Viva Glint processes automatically.
-Every employee in your organization should have a manager.
-The only person on your Employee Data File who won't have a manager associated with them is your organization's CEO or top-level person.
+Manager hierarchy is typically used as the primary reporting hierarchy and is the only hierarchy that Viva Glint processes automatically with file uploads.
+Every employee in your organization should have a Manager ID except your organization's CEO or top-level leader.

 > [!IMPORTANT]
 > The Viva Glint label for your managerial hierarchy is "Manager."
 Ensure that no attributes in your employee data are also labeled "Manager."
 This results in file upload issues.